Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 The command needs to allow you to pass in an email address from the command line.
 Take a look at [this](https://stackoverflow.com/questions/1009860/how-to-read-process-command-line-arguments)

 Go with the simplest option you can find initially - because [KISS](https://en.wikipedia.org/wiki/KISS_principle)

+Also note that good code is written to be reusable.
+Make sure all your executable code is inside useful functions.
+When we run `npm run send_inspiration` then the right functions will need to be executed.

 ## Testing your project